---->

 be more common in the universe generally than apparent on earth.
 A

-gathering of neutrons would be both dark or black and dense, and
+gathering of neutrons or neutrinos could be both darker or blacker and denser,without

-need involve no strange theory.
-Neutrons look more like simple
+involving any strange theory.
+Neutrons or neutrinos look more like simple

-matter based on them actually are the somewhat stranger
+more light emitting matter based on them are actually the somewhat rarer

 phenomenon.

-Gravity being an attraction force, it perhaps should cause the
+Gravity acting as an attraction force, it perhaps should cause the

 universe to be contracting.
 And there does seem to be evidence of